 Posted on 28 January 2020

-The Valiant Sixty were a group of early Quaker activists and missionaries who traveled across England preaching Quakerism.
+The Valiant Sixty were a group of early Quaker activists and missionaries who traveled across Britain preaching Quakerism.

 Because the Valiant Sixty came from the northern part of England they were considered backward.
 Many of them suffered imprisonment or corporal punishment or both, because they went against the church structure in place in England at that time.
 Once Quaker practices were outlawed, they technically broke the law and can therefore be seen as early practitioners of civil disobedience.